Study Material — 12 PYQs (2023–2023) · Concept Notes · Shortcuts

 Answer: WOC

 Shortcut Trick #3 - The Elimination Strategy: If you can't spot the pattern immediately, use the given examples to test possible rules.
-Start with simplest operations first
+Start with simplest operations first.

-Assuming the first pattern you notice is correct without verifying it against ALL given examples.
+Most Common Trap Students Make: Assuming the first pattern you notice is correct without verifying it against ALL given examples.
 Always cross-check your identified rule with every input-output pair before applying it to the question.
 Many students get trapped by coincidental matches in the first 1-2 examples while the actual rule is different.

 Key Points to Remember